-Any one who has read carefully the speech of acceptance of Woodrow Wilson and caught the spirit of that great atterance must realize how well Gover of his undoubted democracy-being al nor Kitchin fits into the splendid scheme of government as outlined by the next President.
-Few men can be found whose life and political creed show them to be so well suited as he to serve in the Senate and help work out the program outlined for the new era.
+Any one who has read carefully th speech of acceptance of Woodrow Wil utterance must realize how well nor Kitchin fits into the splendic scheme of government as outlined by the next President.
+Few men can be found whose life and political creed show them to be so well suited as he to serve in the Senate and help work out the pro-gram outlined for the new era.
 O. MAX GARDNER.